teTUNAakita/msPro/README.md

 - Test to see if **msPro** runs in Linux.

 - Think about we should submit our paper to bioRxiv **TA: I agree**

+- Is there something to describe additional informations in this manual?